 With very few exceptions, solid carbide or carbide tipped bits will outperform steel or high speed steel bits, and will have many times longer edge life.
 The only steel bits I own are spiral straight bits, but carbide would be better… albeit more expensive.
 Also, ½” shank bits are typically recommended over ¼” shank bits whenever feasible if you’re router accepts them….they’re less prone to breakage, have more mass, and tend to have less chatter, which can lead to a cleaner cut.
-It’s important to recognize that not all carbide bits are created equal.
+It’s important to recognize that not all carbide bits are created equal, and more specifically, brazing techniques that bond the carbide to the steel aren’t created equal.
 Since a router bit can spin in excess of 20K rpms, and have been known to shed carbide tips at high speed – for safety sake, it’s best to avoid the lowest quality segment of the market.
 This is not the place to pinch every last penny you can from the equation.
-My advice is to avoid the off-name lowest cost bits, and stick with more proven performers whenever you can.
+Bargain hunters would be wise to bridle their thriftiness until certain that the savings are legitimate (note that I’m one of you!).
+My advice is to avoid the off-name lowest cost bits, and stick with more proven performers whenever you can…especially for more critical applications and commonly used profiles.
 If you haven’t heard of it, or the masses from the woodworking forums aren’t familiar with them, proceed with caution…there’s no shortage of good suppliers of well proven router bits, and no need to take an unnecessary risk to save a couple of bucks.

 Other Useful Profiles – A table edge or “thumbnail” bit is a profile that I rarely see included in a pre-assembled set, but is one that I’ve used on many occasions for furniture building….it basically provides one quarter of an ellipse, and can be a useful addition to your collection if you plan to build furniture that’ll have that type of edge.
 If you plan to build raised panels, you’ll want to add a raised panel door profile or two to your collection.
 You’ll probably also want a rail and style bit set to compliment your panel raising profile.
 Many raised panel bit sets are available with a panel cutter and rail and style cutters, but each can be purchased separately to suit your needs.
 A bullnose profile or two can be useful also, but is often best purchased when there’s a need, so that you can get exactly the profile you want.